amolenk/dapr-hands-on/Assignment05/step-by-step.md

 2. Open a new command-shell window and go to the `Assignment05/src/TrafficControlService` folder in this repo.

-3. Start the TrafficControl service with a dapr sidecar.
+3. Start the TrafficControl service with a Dapr sidecar.
 The WebAPI is running on port 5000.
 Because the TrafficControl service needs to use the secret-store component, you have to specify the custom components folder you created earlier on the command-line:

    ```
    dapr run --app-id trafficcontrolservice --app-port 5000 --dapr-grpc-port 50001 --components-path ./components dotnet run
    ```

-   If you examine the dapr logging, you should see a line in there similar to this:
+   If you examine the Dapr logging, you should see a line in there similar to this:

    ```
    == DAPR == time="2020-09-23T12:08:50.7645912+02:00" level=info msg="found component local-secret-store (secretstores.local.localsecretstore)" app_id=trafficcontrolservice ...